We are members of The Evangelical Lutheran Church

-The ELCA has been struggling with the issue of sexuality, especially homosexuality.
-Lord of Life's pastor, the Reverend Steven Sabin, was removed from the roster of ELCA clergy in 1998 because he is gay.
+The ELCA was then struggling with the issue of sexuality, especially homosexuality.
+(And truth be told, the larger church body struggles even today with this gospel issue.)
+Lord of Life's pastor, the Reverend Steven Sabin, was removed from the roster of ELCA clergy in 1998 because he is both an excellent pastor and he is gay, a combination that the local bishop just could not accept.
+Even bishops have trouble understanding Christ at times.

 Although the Bible does contain references to sex, there is no clear directive given by either scripture or the new testament on the subject of specific sexual activities.
 What is clear is the directive to love our fellow man, and to tear down the barriers that separate men.
 This is Jesus's prime directive.
 We think it's clear that the ELCA's policy regarding Gays and Lesbians prior to 2009 was flawed, because it does not follow this directive – the ELCA policy sought to divide people into groups, rather than admitting that we are all one in Jesus Christ.